kasulani/shoppinglist/README.md

 provide an innovative and robust solution that will allow them share their shopping lists with others.
 ## Live application
-Application can be view online by visiting https://app-shopping-list.herokuapp.com/
+Application can be viewed online by visiting https://app-shopping-list.herokuapp.com/
 ## Features
 - You can create a user account - Registration
 - You can login and log out - Authorization and Authentication